guoguo12/hibernate/README.md

 Windows Hibernate Countdown
 ===========================

 Windows Hibernate Countdown (WHC) allows you to use Python to schedule your Windows computer to hibernate after a given amount of time.
+This functionality is not provided by the standard `shutdown` Windows command (although there are a number of workarounds).

 You will need Python 2.x installed on your computer to use WHC.